See how we’re tackling our key environmental impacts today and the steps we’re taking to make tomorrow even better.

 By replacing LPG in our base operations and reducing it in our motorhomes through electrification and solar generation, we are making significant strides in cutting Scope 1 stationary fuel emissions.

 Electricity is the backbone of our operations, powering our bases, equipment, and increasingly our vehicles.
-While Aotearoa New Zealand is fortunate to already generate around 85% of its electricity from renewable sources, we recognise that this is not enough to meet the urgency of the climate challenge.
+While Aotearoa New Zealand is fortunate to already generate around 80 - 85% of its electricity from renewable sources according to the Energy Efficiency & Conservation Authority (ECCA), we recognise that this is not enough to meet the urgency of the climate challenge.

 As our energy needs grow — from charging electric shuttles and workshop vehicles, to running electric laundry systems, and eventually supporting a fully electric motorhome fleet — we are taking proactive steps to ensure our electricity use is truly sustainable.
 By July 2026, we will enter a sustainable power purchasing agreement with our provider that guarantees 100% renewable electricity.
 This agreement not only matches our consumption with renewable generation but also directly supports investment in new, sustainable energy projects across New Zealand.